 I am a poet, a novelist, and the former book editor for WV Living magazine.
 Poetry is my first love, but writing fiction is my newest love.
 My latest book was just published in March 2017: Looking For Ireland: An Irish-Appalachian Pilgrimage.
 It's a chapbook/artist's book filled with my poems and color photographs.
-My first novel The Silver Tattoo—a psychological thriller set in mythical Ireland—was released in 2013, and Night Terrors, a short story prequel to The Silver Tattoo was published in 2015.
-Lake Effect is my first book of poetry, and it was published in 2006.
+My first novel The Silver Tattoo—a psychological thriller set in mythical Ireland—was released in 2013, and Night Terrors, a short story prequel to The Silver Tattoo, was published in 2015.
+My first book of poetry, Lake Effect, was published in 2006.

 I was born in Hagerstown, Maryland, but have lived most of my life in Huntington, West Virginia.
 Today, I divide my time between the mountains of West Virginia and Maryland.

 I attended public schools in Maryland and West Virginia and received my undergraduate degree in Speech and English and a master's degree in Gifted Education from Marshall University.
 While at Marshall, I acted in numerous university theatre productions.
 My fondest childhood memories include carrying home stacks of books to read from the public library, speed-reading comic books at the Greyhound Bus Station, and swimming at the Olympic Pool.

 My husband and I have three grown children.
 I taught gifted students in West Virginia and speech, drama, and English in both West Virginia and Kentucky, often moonlighting as an adjunct professor at Marshall University.